jacekturek/fuzyecon/README.md

 > ℹ️ Fuzzy sets with the mathematical economics is a project about Artificial Intelligence

-> Fuzzy sets can me used for modeling as 📌 fuzzy constraints - this is the way to make the models from economical science
+> Fuzzy sets can be used for modeling as 📌 fuzzy constraints - this is the way to make the models from economical science

 Computational methods solve economic models and analyze data.